Ed Mirvish Theatre: Development and early years

 The venue, which was named the Pantages Theatre, was designed by theatre architect Thomas W. Lamb and was the largest cinema in Canada at the time (originally 3,373 seats).
 Although construction of the theatre was commissioned by Famous Players founder Nathan L. Nathanson, Pantages managed and booked performances for the venue.

 The Pantages Theatre officially opened on August 28, 1920 as a combination vaudeville and motion picture venue.
 During the first week of the theatre's opening, there were six acts that performed, which included Sick Abed, High and Dizzy, and On the High Seas.

 By 1929, Pantages was involved in a highly publicized legal battle, in which he was charged with the rape of a 17-year-old actress named Eunice Pringle.
 Pantages was originally convicted and sentenced to 50 years in prison, but his conviction was overturned on appeal.
 Despite this, the scandal and legal costs severely harmed Pantages.
 As a result, he was forced to sell his theatres and other assets.

 Famous Players ownership

-In 1930, Famous Players now assumed complete control of the venue.
+In 1930, Famous Players assumed complete control of the venue.
 The theatre was renamed the Imperial Theatre, and began only showing movies.
 This continued until 1972, when the Imperial Theatre closed for renovations.
 The final movie that played at the theatre was The Godfather.